 I’ve been reflecting on my trip to Japan as it is nearly a whole 12 months since we departed!
 I was so unbelievably excited to be going as I had wanted to go for such a long time.
 I uploaded my Japan posts relatively soon after we got home and it only dawned on me this morning that I haven’t done a post on my top things to do in Tokyo with kids.
 So here it is, I’ve enjoyed writing and remembering my favourite parts of Tokyo with kids.

 We only had 3 days in Tokyo and one of those was spent visiting Tokyo DisneySea.
 I do feel like we packed a bit in but there’s also quite a bit we missed which is means that I need to return one day soon.
 There are also a number of unusual and weird things to do in Tokyo that are a little off the radar that would be a lot of fun also.
 We recently had a Japanese exchange student stay with us for Kyoto, she was so lovely, spoke great english and was a pleasure to have around.
 I promised her when she left (in a highly emotional state) that we would visit within 2 years!
 Suppose I have set myself a task!
 This time there is one experience at the top of my list, visiting the snow monkeys at Yamanouchi.

 Tokyo is a very family friendly city, it is safe and clean and once you master the transport system you can go almost anywhere.
 Tokyo is a ‘foodie’ heaven, there is so many amazing places to eat in Tokyo and you’ll never be short of interesting food to taste.
-So what did we get up to in Tokyo, without further ado, here are my must see Tokyo attractions:
+So what did we get up to in Tokyo, without further ado, here are my top Tokyo attractions for kids: